habospace/lilla/README.md

 (see: **src/standards/standards.li**) and executes the Lilla program.

-**(7.)** The **src/Parser.hs** module contains the parser that translates a text file representing a lilla program into the in Haskell representation of the Lilla program so basically it translates a String into an list of Lilla values **(String -> [LillaVal])**.
+**(7.)** The **src/Parser.hs** module contains the parser that translates a text file representing a lilla program into the Haskell representation of the Lilla program so basically it translates a String into a list of Lilla values **(String -> [LillaVal])**.